List of sauropodomorph type specimens: Type system

-All name-bearing type specimens (i.e. holotypes, lectotypes, neotypes, and syntypes) have unique entries on this list, and non-name-bearing types (i.e. paratypes, paralectotypes, topotypes, and holotypes that have been subsumed by a neotype) are noted alongside their name-bearing counterpart.
+All name-bearing type specimens (i.e., holotypes, lectotypes, neotypes, and syntypes) have unique entries on this list, and non-name-bearing types (i.e., paratypes, paralectotypes, topotypes, and holotypes that a neotype has subsumed) are noted alongside their name-bearing counterpart.

 Validity

 Some described species are later determined to be invalid by subsequent scientific publications.
 However, invalid species are sometimes resurrected, such as in the case of Brontosaurus, and sometimes the validity of a species can be controversial among researchers (e.g. the case of Torosaurus and Triceratops).
-For the purposes of neutrality and completeness, all described species and genera of sauropodomorphs are included, even those that have been considered invalid by subsequent scientific publications.
+For neutrality and completeness, all described species and genera of sauropodomorphs are included, even those that have been considered invalid by subsequent scientific publications.

 Naming conventions and terminology follow the International Code of Zoological Nomenclature (ICZN).
 Technical terms used include: